sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 .. note:: You can use ``S`` for ``selected`` and ``U`` for unselected.

-For example, the following problem has feedback for each option.
+For example, the following problem has feedback for every answer option, whether learners select a given option or leave it unselected.

 ::

-  >>Which of the following is an example of a fruit?
-Check all that apply.<<
+  >>Which of the following is an example of a fruit?||Check all that apply.<<

   [x] apple {{ selected: You are correct that an apple is a fruit because it is the fertilized ovary that comes from an apple tree and contains seeds. }, { unselected: Remember that an apple is also a fruit.}}